marp-team/marp/website/docs/introduction/whats-marp.md

 ### Markdown

-[Markdown] is the one of most popular lightweight markup language.
-Marp ecosystem is based on [CommonMark], the consistent spec of Markdown.
-The author can focus to write story with keeping logical structure and efficient writing speed.
+[Markdown] is one of the most popular lightweight markup languages.
+Markdown allows the author to write presentations quickly and focus on the logical structure of the presentation (rather than the code needed to generate the presentation).

+The Marp ecosystem is based on [CommonMark], a consistent spec of Markdown.
+Marp uses CommonMark to ensure maximum compatibility across Markdown editors and with other Markdown files.
+Marp only adds a few additional features on top of CommonMark, so your Marp document will look good regardless of what software you used to edit or render Markdown.

 [markdown]: https://en.wikipedia.org/wiki/Markdown
 [commonmark]: https://commonmark.org/

-By cherry-picking additional features, we are make careful to keep compatibility with the general Markdown document.
-It means the result of rendering keeps looking good even if you editting and previewing the Marp Markdown in a general Markdown editor.

 ### Theme CSS

-Marp ecosystem is faithful to Web basics, HTML and CSS.
-We provide a theming system using plain CSS to style your slides.
-It is mostly same as styling HTML page so you can jump right in by just learning CSS.
+The Marp ecosystem is designed to be intuitive to anyone who has made a webpage.
+As long as you know HTML and CSS, you should be able to style your presentation easily.
+Our theming system allows you to use plain CSS to style your slides.

-"[Separation of content and style](https://en.wikipedia.org/wiki/Separation_of_content_and_presentation)" is an important thing also in the slide deck.
-You can apply the design made by us or community into your deck easily.
-If necessary, you can tweak styles by inline style within Markdown too.
+Marp is designed with the "[Separation of content and style](https://en.wikipedia.org/wiki/Separation_of_content_and_presentation)" in mind.
+The goal is to make it easy for users to apply designs made by the community to the user's content.

 ### Export to PDF, PPTX, HTML

-We have a first-class support of conversion into other file formats.
-Marp has given importance to reproducibility of rendering so you do not need to worry about broken layout.
+Marp has first-class support for conversion into other file formats.
+We prioritize reproducible rendering across formats so that users do not have to worry about different formats breaking layouts.
+Our goal is to make sure the PDF, PPTX, and HTML versions of your slides look exactly the same.

-Marp is not aim to giving a presentation with itself.
-Exporting to PDF format is the best choice to give a presentation.
-You can present in anywhere, any devices, and regardless network status by just bringing a one PDF file.

-If you want more familiar way to make a presentation, you can export to PowerPoint document (PPTX) too.
-For using interactive contents or serving the deck on the web, you also can export to HTML that have bare minimum features for presentation.
+Note that Marp is not designed to be stand-alone presentation software.
+The simplest way to present is to export to HTML and open the presentation in a browser.
+The HTML format allows you to serve your slide deck on the internet.
+Also, it allows you to show interactive content and make use of features like fragmented lists.
+If you are presenting without access to the internet, you should export to the PDF format.
+If you want to add additional content manually, Marp also allows you to export to the PowerPoint (PPTX) format.

 ### Easy to get started

-Our ecosystem provides CLI and GUI (as VS Code extension) for authoring Marp slide deck.
-All your need is only single Markdown file, and installing either of Chrome, Edge, and Chromium flavored browser if required to export into PDF/PPTX.
+Our ecosystem provides both a CLI and a GUI (as an VS Code extension) for authoring a Marp slide deck.
+To create a slide deck, all you need to do is install Marp and write a Markdown file in the Marp format.
+If you want to export to PDF/PPTX, you will also need to have Chrome, Edge, or some other Chromium-flavored browser installed locally.

-Marp CLI can convert Markdown into HTML/PDF/PPTX easily.
-VS Code extension gives real-time slide preview, Marp Markdown language features, and export command.
+The Marp CLI can convert Markdown into HTML/PDF/PPTX easily.
+VS Code extension gives real-time slide preview, Marp Markdown language features, and export commands.

 ### Pluggable architecture

-Marp is based on **[Marpit framework]**, the skinny framework for creating slide deck from Markdown.
-It has a pluggable architecture and developer can extend features via plugin.
+Marp is based on **[Marpit framework]**, the skinny framework for creating a slide deck from Markdown.
+It has a pluggable architecture, and developers can add features via plugin.

-End users can customize conversion engine by using Marp CLI and plugins: Add new Markdown syntax (compatible with markdown-it plugins), add custom directives, provide custom theme set, and so on.
+End users can customize the conversion engine by using Marp CLI and plugins: Add new Markdown syntax (compatible with markdown-it plugins), add custom directives, provide custom theme set, and so on.
 Push the limits of Marp as you like!

 [marpit framework]: https://marpit.marp.app

 ## Author

 We're [Marp team](https://github.com/marp-team).
-(Having said that, currently Marp is a solo project by maintainer.
+(Having said that, currently, Marp is a solo project by maintainer.
 The best way to join us is many contributions into Marp!)

 - **Yuki Hattori ([@yhatt](https://github.com/yhatt))** - Project owner / maintainer